lunatech-labs/lunatech-scala2-to-scala3-course/exercises/exercise_003_top_level_definitions/README.md

 ## Background

-Dotty now has support for `Top Level Definitions`.
+Scala 3 now has support for `Top Level Definitions`.
 In short, these replace Scala 2's `package object`s.
 Definitions such as methods, [given] values, type aliases can be written at the top level.